sathomas/jsDataV.is/src/text/ch7/02-graph.md

 ```

-With our function ready to handle updates from the force-direction calculations, we can tell D3.js to start its work.
+With our function ready to handle updates from the force-direction calculations, we can tell <span class="smcp">D3</span>.js to start its work.
 That's a simple method of the `force` object.

 ``` {.javascript .numberLines}
 force.start();